-For a culture break, attend a performance or join a tour at near Palais Garnier (the Paris Opera House).
+For a culture break, attend a performance at nearby Palais Garnier (the Paris Opera House), or visit this legendary Baroque masterpiece.
 The Louvre Museum and Tuileries Gardens are about a 10 minute walk away, and multiple metro stations put the whole city within easy reach.

 Where to Stay in Opéra/Grands Magasins